 Miles Davis, familiar to anyone who knows jazz, is the subject of a film titled Miles Ahead starring Don Cheadle (Hotel Rwanda, Ocean’s Eleven) as the man himself.

-One hopes that the film will embrace the inevitable contradictions of Davis’s life, both as a man and a musician.
-It is often glossed over.
+The film embraces the inevitable contradictions of Davis’s life, both as a man and a musician, which are often glossed over.
 His megalomania and drug use are easier to view through the prism of Davis as a spaced-out innovator instead of as the struggling addict he was.

 Few would deny his importance to music history, his berth of vision, and his ability to take difficult music and bring to it a certain excitement.
 But, in spite of these details, Walser asks pointedly, “How are we to account for such glaring defects in the performances of someone who is indisputably one of the most important musicians in the history of jazz?”